goszer/my-react-apps/tv-shows/README.md

 [X] Add a new button "Load more" and implement pagination

-[] Implement endless scrolling
+[X] Implement endless scrolling

-[] Separate app in 2 menus: Popular / Favorites
+[X] Separate app in 2 menus: Popular / Favorites: I implemented a "Show favorites only" toggle ;)

 [X] Add a way to view the trailer (not sure if it's possible anymore with the new version of their api)

+[X] Implement a login page, only logged in users can acces the list and the details page

+[X] Implement Logout button

 ## Resources